-What to Know About Credit Karma
+What to Know About Credit Karma Including Accuracy

 Have you ever wondered what Credit Karma is and how it works?
 Maybe you have seen their advertisements on television?
-Your credit score is one of the most critical pieces of financial information there is, especially when buying a home.
+Are you wondering if Credit Karma is accurate?

 For a long time now, creditors and lenders have used your credit score to determine whether they would lend to you and what kind of terms they would offer.

-Credit Karma is a company that offers you a way to get credit scores and reports from two of the three major credit reporting companies, TransUnion and Equifax.
+Credit Karma is a company that offers you a way to get free credit scores and reports from two of the three major credit reporting companies, TransUnion and Equifax.

 One of the most substantial mistakes first-time homebuyers make is not preparing themselves well enough financially.
 Credit Karma can be your financial “right-hand man” in your home buying journey.